SeenKid/shavit-line/README.md

 ## Informations ##
 - This project was remade by SeenKid because it had a lot of bugs.
 The original code wasn't from SeenKid.
-- The SourceCode is not available as for now.